litmuschaos/litmus-docs/website/docs/user-guides/save-as-template.md

 ## Before you begin

-You can learn how to schedule your first workflow [here](schedule-workflow.md).
+You can learn how to schedule your first chaos scenario [here](schedule-workflow.md).

-## 1. Go to the workflows sections
+## 1. Go to the chaos scenarios sections

-In the `Workflows` page, go to the `Schedules` tab and click on the options menu for the specific schedule you wish to save as a template:
+In the `Chaos Scenario` page, go to the `Schedules` tab and click on the options menu for the specific schedule you wish to save as a template:

 <img src={require('../assets/user-guides/injecting-fault/save-workflow-as-template/step-1.png').default} width="1000" height="500" />

 ## 2. Click on the `Save Template` option

 After opening the options menu, click on the `Save Template` option.
 You will see the following modal popup.
-Here you can edit the workflow `YAML` and provide a name and description for the template you are creating:
+Here you can edit the chaos scenario `YAML` and provide a name and description for the template you are creating:

 <img src={require('../assets/user-guides/injecting-fault/save-workflow-as-template/step-2.png').default} width="1000" height="500" />